Astros vs. Twins Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has put up 48 hits with seven doubles, a triple, six home runs and 28 walks.
-He has driven in 27 runs with one stolen base.
+- Alex Bregman has seven doubles, a triple, seven home runs, 28 walks and 29 RBI (50 total hits).
+He has swiped one base.

-- Bregman takes a five-game streak with at least one hit into this one.
-During his last five outings he is hitting .381 with two doubles and four RBI.
+- Bregman has picked up a hit in six straight games.
+During his last 10 games he is hitting .310 with two doubles, a home run, a walk and seven RBI.

 Bregman Recent Games